GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 saveRDS(model, file.path(envrmt$path_models, "model.RDS"))
 ```

 Congratulations, you have a fully developed random forest model!
-Now, you can predict the classifications for the whole study area.
-Take a closer look at the accuracy and Kappa values as well as the variable importance.
+Now, you can use your model to classify the whole study area.
+Take a closer look at the accuracy and Kappa values as well as the variable importance for your model.
 What stands out to you about the values?

 ## Prediction
-Since you probably want to admire your results now, it is worth bringing your model into the area by making a prediction on your predictor raster stack with your finished model.
+Let's admire our results now.
+Use your finished model to make a prediction on your predictor raster stack.

 ```r
 model <- readRDS(file.path(envrmt$path_models, "model.RDS"))